Vodafone Foundation Canterbury Fund (2011-12)

-The Christchurch Earthquake Appeal Trust and the Vodafone Foundation have partnered to deliver a $4 million Canterbury Fund to help rebuild Christchurch communities, places and services.
-The aim is to make a positive, long term difference across Canterbury by supporting grassroot organisations addressing earthquake related needs in their own communities.
+In 2011 and 2012 the Christchurch Earthquake Appeal Trust and the Vodafone Foundation partnered to deliver a $4 million Canterbury Fund to help rebuild Christchurch communities, places and services.
+The aim was to make a positive, long term difference across Canterbury by supporting grassroot organisations addressing earthquake related needs in their own communities.

-Vodafone has donated $2 million ($1 million from the Vodafone Group Foundation and $1 million from Vodafone New Zealand) and this is being matched by the Christchurch Earthquake Appeal Trust to bring the total available in the fund to $4 million.
+Vodafone donated $2 million ($1 million from the Vodafone Group Foundation and $1 million from Vodafone New Zealand) and this was matched by the Christchurch Earthquake Appeal Trust to bring the total available in the fund to $4 million.

 In 2011, applications were invited for small grants of between $5,000 to $25,000.
 The Christchurch Earthquake Appeal Trust and the Vodafone Foundation chose 64 projects that have a positive impact for the young people of Canterbury.